Our multi-award-winning Library Service is one of the best in the country.

 Year-round, help is never far away with faculty liaison librarians, desk services and roving help on hand to provide further support.

 Computers & Wi-Fi

 We’ve invested heavily in providing outstanding facilities and IT to support your learning.
-We're committed to a multi-million pound investment programme over the next few years.

 We provide a wide range of IT services to support your learning, including:

 - computer rooms across campus with over 3,000 networked computers – many accessible 24/7

 - free Wi-Fi widely available across campus